 Thank you so much for all of the wonderful comments on my Bags to Dishes series!
-Thanks to all of the wonderful feedback, I’ve decided to share a series of recipes with you so that you can eventually have all of the recipes I use in my bags to dishes meals.
+Thanks to all of the wonderful feedback, I’ve shared a series of recipes with you so that you can have all of the recipes I use in my bags to dishes meals.
 Be sure to read the original post to find out how you can convert your own meals into shelf stable ones in order to have your family’s favorite recipes available with the grab of a bag, like this Taco Soup!

-Today’s recipe is the third Bags to Dishes recipe I’m sharing.
-The first two were Chicken Enchilada Pie and Wild Rice and Chicken Casserole, so make sure you check those out as well if you are planning on assembling some of your own Bags to Dishes meals this weekend.
+Today’s recipe is one of my Bags to Dishes recipes.
+I’ve also shared Ma’s Chicken and Rice Bake, Famous Alabama Camp Stew, Chicken Noodle Casserole, Chicken Enchilada Pie and Wild Rice and Chicken Casserole, so make sure you check those out as well if you are planning on assembling some of your own Bags to Dishes meals this weekend.

 Taco Soup (my mom calls it Sante Fe Soup) is one of those incredibly flavorful meals that involves nothing more than opening a few cans and packets, stirring together, and simmering.
-It has all sorts of wonderful veggies in it (but you can add even more!) and can easily be customized when it comes to serving.
+It has all sorts of wonderful veggies in it, but you can add even more if you like.
+This soup can also be customized when it comes to serving.
 I sometimes top mine with cheese or sour cream but we often just leave it as it because it is already so good!
 If’ I’m really wanting a heartier meal or need to stretch it to feed more, I serve it over rice, which I purchase for less than half the retail price by buying in bulk.

 Taco soup ingredients are easy and when you’re ready to make it, this entire meal comes together in less than 15 minutes.
 I gather up all of the canned goods and then measure out the spices into a bag.
 You can use spice packets if you prefer (just one packet ranch dressing mix and one packet taco seasoning of your choice along with a little onion powder) but I buy those in bulk at Sam’s to save money.